 11. Archaeologists ground plan of Avebury's Cove.
 REF: Archaeological excavations at the Cove, 2003.

 Serving to confuse more than to enlighten, this plan solves nothing.
 The five-metre scale is hopelessly inaccurate, and the north arrow is 30 degrees out.
 And all for the benefit of deceiving you and me.
-But don't blame the young archaeologists who are controlled by an authoritative regime and have mortgages to pay; blame the whole sorry mess that is archaeology today.
+But don't blame the young archaeologists who are controlled by an authoritative regime and have mortgages to pay; blame the whole sorry mess that Stonehenge archaeology is today.

 “Archaeology in Britain is a shambles from top to bottom.”
 The late Professor Mick Aston of the Time Team.